Dahll/perceval/README.md

 # perceval

-TODO : Rewrite and refactor the IA.
+TODO : Rewrite and refactor the search of the IA.

 The code need to be as close as possible of the pseudo code + add opening window
 ----------------------------------------------------------------------------------------------------------------------------

 function negamax(node, depth, α, β, color) is
     alphaOrig := α
     (* Transposition Table Lookup; node is the lookup key for ttEntry *) ttEntry := transpositionTableLookup(node)
     if ttEntry is valid and ttEntry.depth ≥ depth then